 In order to become a registered dietitian or registered dietitian nutritionist, an individual must complete a three-step process including: 1.)
 Complete the Accreditation Council for Education in Nutrition and Dietetics (ACEND) Didactic Program in Nutrition and Dietetics academic requirements plus obtain the minimum of a Bachelor's degree, 2.)
 Complete an ACEND accredited supervised practice program (i.e. Dietetic Internship Program) and 3.)
 Obtain a passing score on the registration examination for the RD or RDN credential.

 The primary objective of the program is to train qualified individuals to become competent dietitians.
-For the 2016-2017 class, six dietetic interns were selected for the program.
+For the 2017-2018 class, six dietetic interns were selected for the program.
 The ten month internship program begins in mid to late August.
-Currently, dietetic interns rotate through the following facilities: NHC centers in the Middle Tennessee area, Skyline Medical Center, Horizon Medical Center, VA TN Valley Healthcare System, Fresenius Dialysis Care, WIC, Homecare, school foodservice, wellness and fitness experiences and various hospitals in Memphis for pediatric training.
+Currently, dietetic interns rotate through the following facilities: NHC centers in the Middle Tennessee area, Skyline Medical Center, Horizon Medical Center, VA TN Valley Healthcare System, Fresenius Kidney Care, WIC, Homecare, school foodservice, wellness and fitness experiences and various hospitals in Memphis for pediatric training.

 NHC's Dietetic Internship is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and the United States Department of Education.
 Upon successful completion of the dietetic internship program, the interns will meet the ACEND required core competences and program specific concentration competencies for the RDN.
 In addition, intern graduates will be eligible for active membership in the Academy of Nutrition and Dietetics and to take the registration exam.
 Upon successfully passing the RD exam, individuals will be eligible to obtain licensure according to their state guidelines.